ruricolist/serapeum/reference.md

 ### `(string*= substring string &key start1 end1 start2 end2)`

-Is SUBSTRING a substring of S2?
+Is SUBSTRING a substring of STRING?

 This is similar, but not identical, to SEARCH.